Skip to main content

 2) Hostel Quality is dependent on city, town or rural village offerings -- not always a given.

 My strategies when moving from one city to next city are: a) pre-book if availability doubts, OR. b) take my chances if not sure of my schedule, my final destination, or if sparse online availability.
-NOTE: as SIT travel has dramatically increased, early pre-booking may be necessary to avoid frantic searches.
+NOTE: as independent solo travel has dramatically increased, early pre-booking may be necessary to avoid frantic searches.

 Key Hostel Amenities: If multiple hostel options, I pre-trip screen all hostels for my most desired amenities, particularly for multi-day stays, ultimately choosing & retaining in my itinerary the 4-5 most ideal.
 I book when timing becomes predictable.

-Sit food options range from snacks & DIY pasta ‘gut-bombs’ to expensive 5-star restaurant spreads, if available.
+An independent solo traveler's food options range from snacks & DIY pasta ‘gut-bombs’ to expensive 5-star restaurant spreads, if available.
 If a passionate foreign cuisine’ foodie’, scour guidebooks, and English restaurant reviews, and ask hostel staff & locals.
 Not a ‘foodie’, so my ideal is either a hostel kitchen or an authentic, non-tourist, local restaurant with a dish I can enjoy night after night.
 Easily pleased bachelor.😄 Occasionally I discover a dish I can’t live without: Hiroshoma’s Okonomiaki.

 TIP: Ask desk clerk where their family eats out, 2) seek busy restaurants filled with loyal locals.